informalsystems/modelator/.github/CONTRIBUTING.md

     - `minor` (v1.4.2 becomes v1.5.0)
     - `major` (v1.4.2 becomes v2.0.0)
   - The workflow will create a branch `release/vX.Y.Z` from `main`.
-  - And commit necessary changes on it for the release.
+  - And commit necessary changes to it for the release.
     - This includes bumping version numbers in projects.
     - Preparing changelog.
     - Publish projects with `--dry-run` to make sure everything is fine locally.
-  - Then, create a PR with title `[RELEASE] vX.Y.Z` to `main` branch.
+  - Then, create a PR with the title `[RELEASE] vX.Y.Z` to `main` branch.
 - We review the PR.
 If something went wrong in the PR, we push changes to the branch to correct them.
 - When the PR is ready, we simply merge it to `main`, which triggers the [`Release` workflow](actions/workflows/release.yml).
   - It will tag the merge commit with `vX.Y.Z`.